By Corey Lewis, CPT, CSCS

 During heavy lifting or high-intensity exercise, creatine helps your muscles to produce energy.
 It is usually stored in your muscles so that you can access it quickly for fast, high-intensity movements like sprinting or weight lifting.
 This substance is a top-rated supplement among bodybuilders and athletes to increase strength, gain muscle, and boost overall performance.

 To really appreciate the value of this supplement, you need to understand how it works.
 Creatine helps your body regenerate a molecule called adenosine triphosphate (ATP).
 ATP is the body’s primary source of energy.
 When the creatine levels in your body are low, the production of ATP can massively decrease.
 This results in a significant drop in energy.
-Through supplementing creatine, you can boost your body’s fuel to produce ATP.
+Through supplementing this chemical, you can boost your body’s fuel to produce ATP.
 All of this contributes to an increase in muscle strength, size, and power.

 You don’t just need to be a bodybuilder to benefit from the best creatine supplements.
 Athletes of all types can benefit from this supplement, including swimmers, sprinters, sports players, and anyone who leads an active lifestyle.